 Certain antioxidants called polyphenols in green tea have anti-inflammatory properties, bringing out a key change in immune system reaction that could be advantageous in treating rheumatoid joint pain and other immune system illnesses.

-Rats are experiencing immune system joint pain that was fed with green tea had more elevated amounts of the immune system boosting compound cytokine IL-10 contrasted with the control gathering, and exhibited altogether diminished indication seriousness, as per a recent report distributed in "The Journal of Nutrition."
+Rats experiencing immune system joint pain fed with green tea had more elevated amounts of the immune system-boosting compound cytokine IL-10 contrasted with the control gathering.
+They exhibited diminished indication of seriousness, per a recent report in "The Journal of Nutrition."
 Green tea-sustained rats also had lower levels of inflammatory cytokine interleukin (IL)- 17, which has added to the lessened immune system inflammatory response.

 Green tea for the Skin and Hair